espocrm/documentation/docs/administration/roles-management.md

 The users will be able to edit only those leads/opportunities which they are assigned to.
 The users won't be able to remove any leads/opportunities.

 We want to give more rights to a certain user who holds a sales manager position in the company.
 This employee must have the ability to read/edit/delete all records from the 'Sales' team.
-The user should be in the 'Sales' team.
-We need to create a new role 'Sales Manager' and select this role for that user (in the *Roles* field).
+We need to add that user to the 'Sales' team.
+We also need to create a new role 'Sales Manager' and select this role for that user (in the *Roles* field).

 The 'Sales Manager' role is defined in the following way: